themesberg/flowbite-svelte/src/routes/forms/range.md

 <Htwo label="Binding value" />

-<p>Use bind:value to bind the range input value as seen the the following examples.</p>
+Use bind:value to bind the range input value as seen the the following examples.

 <Htwo label="Min and max" />